fostering the humanistic practice of medicine publishing personal accounts of illness and healing encouraging health care advocacy

 I sat in the cold, sterile examination room, anxiously awaiting my new orthopedic doctor–the fourth in two months.
 I was losing hope of ever finding a doctor who would listen to me.
 The first three had suggested that my pain was all in my head

 I want someone to take me seriously, I brooded.
 I don’t want to be brushed off as the stereotypical hysterical female.
 My pain is real, and I’m not crazy.
-I
+I need someone to believe me.

 Read More »